Tristan da Cunha–Gough Islands shrub and grasslands: Climate

 The islands have a cool-temperate oceanic climate.
 Mean average temperatures at sea level range from 11.3° 14.5°C with little seasonal variation.
 Weather can change rapidly on the islands.
 Snow is rare at sea level, but can fall on the peaks between May and January.
 Tristan averages 1,676 mm of precipitation annually, while Gough receives 3,397 mm.

 Flora

 The islands have main vegetation types, zoned by altitude and topography.
-Tussock grassland of Spartina arundinacea and Parodiochloa flabellata predominates in coastal areas with regular salt spray.
+Tussock grassland of Sporobolus mobberleyanus and Poa flabellata predominates in coastal areas with regular salt spray.
 Introduced grazing animals have largely eliminated Tristan's tussock grasslands, except along the eastern shore and in inaccessible areas.